This project is just in the middle of the construction phase. This web page will be updated from time to time.

 Under power, max logged

 Add percentage difference.
-As we are building the Bluenose we those measurements as given.
+As we are building the Bluenose we use those measurements as given.

 SAYING -- IGNORANCE IS BLISS.
 The real difficulty starts where multiple sources on the same subject/project give different information.